Manx-forge/speech-transcription-eval/README.md

   Help machines understand and accurately translate spoken or written Manx.

 - **Developing Spoken Language Identification (SpokenLID):**
-  Teach systems to recognize Manx, even in mixed-language audio.
+  Teach systems to recognise Manx, even in mixed-language audio.

 ## Overview of the Evaluation Sets